MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-fibre-channel.md

 - Ensure that storage arrays can present logical units (LUs).
 - Enable NPIV on Fibre Channel switches and HBAs.
 ::: moniker range="sc-vmm-2016"
-- Hyper-V hosts must be running at least Windows Server 2012.
+- Hyper-V hosts must be running Windows Server 2012 or later.
 ::: moniker-end
 ::: moniker range=">sc-vmm-2016"
-- Hyper-V hosts must be running at least Windows Server 2016.
+- Hyper-V hosts must be running Windows Server 2016 or later.
 ::: moniker-end
 - Ensure that an SMI-S provider is installed.
 VMM manages Fibre Channel fabrics and SAN devices using the SMI-S provider.
 Remember not to install the SMI-S provider on the VMM server, but on a server that the VMM server can connect to with an FQDN or IP address.